NivBar/NLP-NL-to-JSON-translator/README.md

-# Healthcare LLM JSON Translator & Evaluation Suite
+# Healthcare LLM JSON Translator

 This project provides a complete pipeline for translating natural language healthcare queries into structured JSON requests using large language models (LLMs).
 It also includes a robust evaluation and visualization framework to assess the accuracy of the generated outputs.